DataDog/documentation/content/en/data_jobs/databricks.md

 Follow these steps to enable Data Jobs Monitoring for Databricks.

-1. [Configure the Datadog-Databricks integration](#configure-the-datadog-databricks-integration) with your Databricks API token.
+1. [Configure the Datadog-Databricks integration](#configure-the-datadog-databricks-integration) for the Databricks workspace.
-1. [Install the Datadog Agent](#install-the-datadog-agent-on-your-databricks-clusters) on your Databricks cluster(s).
+1. [Install the Datadog Agent](#install-the-datadog-agent-on-your-databricks-clusters) on your Databricks cluster(s) in the workspace.

 ### Configure the Datadog-Databricks integration